abika-dot/Libft-1337/README.md

 ## Usage

-add libft.a file when compiling
+add libft.a file at compilation.
 ## example

 ```bash